 8 (tied).
 Anaheim University

 Anaheim University’s MBA in Global Sustainable Management is run through the Kisho Kurokawa Green Institute.
-The program consists of 10 intensive 6-week courses, followed by an individualized capstone project that is completed over two 6-week terms.
-The program is available for full- and part-time students, and can be completed in 18 months on an accelerated, intensive track.
-Moreover, for maximum flexibility, a new program begins every six weeks, allowing students to schedule their studies around their own timeframe.
-Among the focuses of the sustainability curriculum are Green Marketing andCorporate Social Responsibility and Ethics Environmental Product Design/Recycling, and Triple Bottom Line Accountability and Management.
+The program consists of ten intensive 6-week courses, followed by an individualized capstone project that is completed over two 6-week terms.
+The program is available for full- and part-time students and can be completed in 18 months on an accelerated, intensive track.
+Moreover, for maximum flexibility, a new program begins every six weeks, allowing students to schedule their studies around their timeframe.
+Among the focuses of the sustainability curriculum is Green Marketing andCorporate Social Responsibility and Ethics Environmental Product Design/Recycling, and Triple Bottom Line Accountability and Management.

 11. Franklin Pierce University

 Franklin Pierce University offers an MBA in Energy and Sustainability Studies designed to be completed between 18-24 months.
-For students looking to further accelerate the track, a 12-month, customized MBA is also available.
-For full- or part-time students, Franklin Pierce’s curriculum consists of 39 total credit hours, with course options tailored to specific interests, traditionally completed over four, 12-week terms.
+For students looking to accelerate the track further, a 12-month, customized MBA is also available.
+For full- or part-time students, Franklin Pierce’s curriculum consists of 39 total credit hours, with course options tailored to individual interests, traditionally completed over four, 12-week terms.
 In particular, the program focuses on corporate social responsibility, building sustainable enterprises, and renewable energy as well as fossil fuel production and consumption issues.
 Neither GMAT nor GRE scores are required.

 12. South University

 Master of Business Administration with a Sustainability Concentration Online